Post-blackness: Michelle Alexander

-In her book The New Jim Crow, Michelle Alexander writes about how the War on Drugs is today's extension of America's overseer-style management of black men.
-She claims that like Vagrancy Laws were a form of social control, today this happens in form of the War on Drugs, which target minorities.
+In her book The New Jim Crow, Michelle Alexander writes about how the war on drugs is today's extension of America's overseer-style management of black men.
+She claims that like Vagrancy Laws were a form of social control, today this happens in form of the war on drugs, which target minorities.

 Randall Kennedy

 Kennedy agrees with Touré's idea that no black should feel excluded due to issues of “blackness authenticity”.
 He disagrees however with the point that it is always wrong for blacks to question the “fidelity to black America” of other blacks.
 He adds that Stephen L. Carter wrote in Confessions of an Affirmative Action Baby that "loving our people and loving our culture does not require any restriction on what black people can think or say or do or be ... " When Touré refers to “our commonality” it is thus not clear what he means; if all can be black, then it is open what exactly this commonality includes.
 Kennedy states that boundaries and discipline are always fundamental aspects of a community; therefore Touré and his allies are trying to escape what basically defines a community.
 If there are no boundaries, there is no community.
 He too criticizes Touré for the perspective he is writing from: he himself is a “preppy talking, privileged black man”.
 Touré also voices an instrumental patriotism when he refers to the black man's “American-ness”.
-Kennedy thinks that a person can be indeed de-blacked (a term coined by Washington University Professor Kimberly Jade Norwood), and that a person who pursues a course of conduct that convincingly demonstrates the absence of even a minimal communal allegiance, should be rightly excluded.
+Kennedy thinks that a person can be indeed de-blacked (a term coined by Washington University in St. Louis Professor Kimberly Jade Norwood), and that a person who pursues a course of conduct that convincingly demonstrates the absence of even a minimal communal allegiance, should be rightly excluded.
 Another point is racial authenticity: although Kennedy agrees that whether black people are skiing or not is not the point of authenticity, he disagrees with Touré that everything is authentic: one should differentiate between specious and defensible notions of racial authenticity; out of frustration with the former, Touré throws out the latter.